 Hiking up to the falls was pleasant enough.
 The water was cool and we were in the shade most of the time.
 There were half a dozen men around to “guide” us to the top.
 I was once again thankful for Isaac, our guide.
 He negotiated a fair rate with them and saved me the hassle.
 I’m sure he also saved us a bunch of money too because I always seem to overpay!

 We took our shoes off at the bottom of the falls and started to ascend.
+It would’ve been easier if we were wearing more Safari appropriate shoes, but that definitely wasn’t the case!
 The girls were adamant about going on their own on the way up, but they each had a guide holding their hands to keep them steady on the slippery rocks.
 We climbed right up the river-bed in some spots.